Marcellis/mad-codelabs/docs/level1-questions-resources/level1-questions-resources.md

 - Why is the layout in Android specified by .xml files?
 Why not just have the layout in the code (Kotlin or Java)?
 - What kind of information can be found in the manifest file?
 - What is the purpose of view binding in Android?
-- how you can log the value of variables in the Android Studio system log, and how you can find them back.
-- Describe how you can debug your app in Android Studio, e.g. by setting breakpoints and inspecting the value of variables.

 ### Resources